mdwilliams11/PyBer_Analysis/README.md

 ## Summary

-(Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.)

-We should investigate whether or not the total number of drivers in rural areas is sufficient to service potential riders in those cities.
+- We should investigate whether or not the total number of drivers in rural areas is sufficient to service potential riders in those cities.

-We should consider charging more in urban cities or find another way to increase the average fare per driver.
+- We should consider charging more in urban cities or find another way to increase the average fare per driver.

-We should consider charging more or less for certain ride types during a small period of time as a test to see how the amount of rides and drivers change in response.
+- We should consider charging more or less for certain ride types during a small period of time as a test to see how the amount of rides and drivers change in response.